tonalidae/OLS/metadatos.md

 More information on the **Dublin Core** terms at [https://www.dublincore.org/specifications/dublin-core/dcmi-terms/](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/)

-## Metadata for LA-CoNGA content
+## Metadata for LA-CoNGA Physics content

-In addition to the **Simple Dublin Core** metadata set, LA-CoNGA content will have additional metadata from the **Quialified Dublin Core** schema depending on the content type.
+In addition to the **Simple Dublin Core** metadata set, LA-CoNGA Physics content will have additional metadata from the **Quialified Dublin Core** schema depending on the content type.
 Additional metadata is defined below.

-- Additional metadata for Collections
-  - abstract
+- abstract (only for collections)
-  - alternative
 - audience
 - bibliographicCitation
 - created
-  - dateCopyrighted
 - dateSubmitted
 - educationLevel
 - extent
 - isPartOf
 - isVersionOf
 - license
 - modified
 - requires
 - rightsHolder

-  - tableOfContents
-- Additional metadata for Datasets
-  - alternative
-  - audience
-  - available
-  - created
-  - dateCopyrighted
-  - dateSubmitted
-  - educationLevel
-  - extent
-  - isPartOf
-  - isVersionOf
-  - license
-  - modified
-  - requires
-  - rightsHolder
-- Additional metadata for Events
-  - audience
-  - bibliographicCitation
-  - dateSubmitted
-  - educationLevel
-  - extent
-  - isPartOf
-- Additional metadata for Images
-  - alternative
-  - audience
-  - available
-  - bibliographicCitation
-  - created
-  - dateCopyrighted
-  - dateSubmitted
-  - educationLevel
-  - extent
-  - isPartOf
-  - isVersionOf
-  - license
-  - modified
-  - rightsHolder
-- Additional metadata for InteractiveResources
-  - audience
-  - available
-  - bibliographicCitation
-  - created
-  - dateCopyrighted
-  - dateSubmitted
-  - educationLevel
-  - extent
-  - isPartOf
-  - isVersionOf
-  - license
-  - modified
-  - requires
-  - rightsHolder
-- Additional metadata for MovingImages
-  - alternative
-  - audience
-  - available
-  - bibliographicCitation
-  - created
-  - dateCopyrighted
-  - dateSubmitted
-  - educationLevel
-  - extent
-  - isPartOf
-  - isVersionOf
-  - license
-  - modified
-  - rightsHolder
-- Additional metadata for Software
-  - alternative
-  - audience
-  - available
-  - bibliographicCitation
-  - created
-  - dateCopyrighted
-  - dateSubmitted
-  - educationLevel
-  - extent
-  - isPartOf
-  - isVersionOf
-  - license
-  - modified
-  - requires
-  - rightsHolder
-- Additional metadata for Sounds
-  - alternative
-  - audience
-  - available
-  - bibliographicCitation
-  - created
-  - dateCopyrighted
-  - dateSubmitted
-  - educationLevel
-  - extent
-  - isPartOf
-  - isVersionOf
-  - license
-  - modified
-  - rightsHolder
-- Additional metadata for Text
-  - abstract
-  - alternative
-  - audience
-  - available
-  - bibliographicCitation
-  - created
-  - dateAccepted
-  - dateCopyrighted
-  - dateSubmitted
-  - educationLevel
-  - extent
-  - isPartOf
-  - isVersionOf
-  - license
-  - modified
-  - rightsHolder
+The LA-CoNGA Physics contents will be largely educational in nature, in order to better describe them for this scenario, the following metadata fields will be used.

+- Learning outcome - ""
+- Keywords - "A set of keywords that describe the content and its topic"
+- Time required - "The estimated time of dedication to analyze, interpret or work up the content"

+The metadata described in this document will be the basis for all LA-ConGA Physics content, however, if it is required for a better description of any content, other metadata may be used.
+The other metadata of the Dublin Core schema, metadata of other schemas or specific metadata (metadata associated with the status of some detector for example) can and should be used.

 > Pendiente:
 >